 Inner Mongolia Yinfeng Huili Baotou Damaoqi Bailingmiao Wind Farm is a 49.8MW onshore wind power project.
 It is planned in Inner Mongolia, China.
-According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently at the under construction stage.
+According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently at the dormant stage.
 It will be developed in a single phase.
-The project construction is likely to commence in 2018 and is expected to enter into commercial operation in 2023.
 Buy the profile here.

 Description